The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Acknowledgments

 \section{Acknowledgments}

-The authors thank Julianne Dalcanton, Shany Danieli, Arianna Di Cintio, Marla Geha, Johnny Greco, Jenny Greene, Daisuke Nagai, Laura Sommovigo, and Stephanie Tonnesen for useful discussions related to this work.
+The authors thank the anonymous referee for their thoughtful review, which improved the content and clarity of the paper.
+The authors also thank Julianne Dalcanton, Shany Danieli, Arianna Di Cintio, Marla Geha, Johnny Greco, Jenny Greene, Daisuke Nagai, Laura Sommovigo, and Stephanie Tonnesen for useful discussions related to this work.
 ACW is supported by an ACM SIGHPC/Intel Computational \& Data Science fellowship and the \textit{Nancy Grace Roman Space Telescope} Project, under the Milky Way Science Investigation Team.
 AMB acknowledges support by grant FI-CCA-Research-00011826 from the Simons Foundation.
 FDM acknowledges support by NSF AAG-2407232 and Phy-2013909.
 The python packages {\sc matplotlib} \citep{hunter2007}, {\sc numpy} \citep{walt2011numpy}, {\sc tangos} \citep{pontzen2018}, {\sc pynbody} \citep{pynbody}, \textsc{scipy} \citep{scipy2020}, {\sc Astropy} \citep{astropy2013,astropy2018}, and \textsc{seaborn} \citep{Waskom2021} were all used in parts of this analysis.
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
 This work is also part of a PRAC allocation support by the National Science Foundation (award number OAC-1613674).
 Initial condition generation and some analysis was performed on ACCESS (formerly XSEDE) resources at SDSC and TACC.
 ACCESS is supported by National Science Foundation grants 2138259, 2138286, 2138307, 2137603, and 2138296.